rktjmp/paperplanes.nvim/README.md

 The module `paperplanes` exposes the following functions for custom integration:

-`create(unique-id, content-string, content-metadata, on-complete, provider-name, provider-options)`
+`create(source-id, content-string, content-metadata, on-complete, provider-name, provider-options)`

-`update(unique-id, content-string, content-metadata, on-complete, provider-name, provider-options)`
+`update(source-id, content-string, content-metadata, on-complete, provider-name, provider-options)`

-`delete(unique-id, on-complete, provider-name, provider-options)`
+`delete(source-id, on-complete, provider-name, provider-options)`

-- `unique-id`: Any string or number value used to indentify a paste source.
+- `source-id`: Any string or number value used to indentify a paste source.
 The `PP` command uses the buffer-id for example.
-The same `unique-id` should be passed when performing `update` or `delete` operations.
+The same `source-id` should be passed when performing `update` or `delete` operations.
 Note that the value must only be unique per Neovim instance.

 - `content-string`: A string of paste content.